By: Ronnie Brown on August 11th, 2020

 What Is Metal Fiber Felt?

 Metal fiber felt is a three-dimensional filtration medium that consists of hundreds of metallic fibers.
-When bonded together, that creates pore opening small enough to deliver high-quality filtration.
+When bonded together, these fibers create pore openings small enough to deliver high-quality filtration.

-When it comes to the alloy that used to construct the fibers, manufacturers often use similar materials used to construct woven wire mesh.
+Now, when it comes to the alloy used to construct the fibers, manufacturers often use similar materials used to construct woven wire mesh.
 This means stainless steel is the primary alloy used.